UlfurBen/isoform-specific-distribution-of-missense-mutations/project-steps.md

 Now I have the data I want to filter: isoforms ids and sequence data from isoform files.
 Exon data from ensembl files.
 I also want to filter mutation type, genomic location and frequency (population frequency) from variation data.
 In both of these filters I want to save the resulting data to .csv files.
+I should propably have gene names and/or isoform accession ids present in all files so that I can align the data correctly.
+It is proving to be a headache to fetch the data from clinvar since the ftp site is not useful/accessible/thorough enough and the entrez direct cannot fetch the correct data for a given gene, not to mention the waiting time needed when quering for data which causes you to make many batches or requests instead of one long one.
+I therefore decided to use myvariant.info instead and at first glance th data is thorough and accurate and easy to get.